 Wood stacks are good because they can retain the moisture & keep the smell well (if you pre-soak them in fermented foods or water).
 Watch out for rats, cats or raccoons as well if you're setting up the love cage outdoors.

 See if there is any other stuff around.
-The flies may randomly lay their eggs into the safety gaps there & not your desired places.
+The flies may randomly lay their eggs into the safety gaps there or in the nests & not your desired places.
 This happens a lot to a lot of growers.
 It's because of the smell that gets diffused around in the growing environment.
 When she lays eggs there once, she'll find that same spot to lay again & again.
 Because she now knows it's safe for her.
 The other ones may follow suit.

 In this case, try some fish fins or dead BSF bodies to help the attractant smell last longer.
 Place your attractant box somewhere without strong wind so the smell doesn't get diffused away too quickly.